Bouncing to coalescence transition for droplet impact onto moving liquid pools: Discussion

 \section{Discussion}

 Despite the progress presented herein, there are some limitations that should be highlighted and may also serve as motivation for future work.
 Due to experimental constraints, the study was restricted to scenarios where $U<V$ (corresponding to near-normal impacts in the equivalent oblique problem).
 It is plausible that higher bath speeds (or shallow impact angles as in \cite{leneweit2005regimes}) would result in different phenomenology.
+In particular, aerodynamic levitation of droplets has been documented in cases with higher substrate speeds ($U\gtrsim 1$ m/s) \citep{gauthier2016aerodynamic,castrejon2016droplet}, which suggests the possibility of a non-monotonic trend in the critical Weber number.
 Furthermore, the present work focuses on millimetric droplets, whereas it has been shown that for the case of both oblique droplet streams and single droplets impacting normally, small droplets ($R\lesssim 100$ $\mu$m) exhibit an additional coalescence regime that precedes the bouncing regime \citep{jayaratne1964coalescence,bach2004coalescence,zhao2011transition,lewin2024liquid}, leading to a coalescence-bouncing-coalescence transition sequence as the Weber number is increased from zero.
 Future work on the topic might also explore the role of layer depth \citep{pan2007dynamics}, charge \citep{jayaratne1964coalescence}, differing drop and bath fluids \citep{wu2022droplet}, ambient gas properties \citep{schotland1960experimental}, wind \citep{liu2018experimental}, curved interfaces (such as sessile droplets \citep{moon2018observation}), or unsteady fluid interfaces \citep{couder2005bouncing,che2015impact}.
+In particular, future experiments with differing bath and droplet viscosities would be particularly valuable towards further elucidating the subtle role of substrate deformation in defining the BC transition.
 From the modeling perspective, additional work extending the hybrid open-source computational framework of \cite{sprittles2024gas} and \cite{lewin2024liquid} to 3D would provide additional physical insight and a predictive capability currently unavailable for this highly multiscale problem.